Last Updated on September 14, 2022 by Editorial Team

 Note that not every method will work for every dog.
 Some dogs may need more specialized training or take longer to comply with the new arrangement.
 Still, if you try consistently, you will win them over eventually.

 Use Familiar Scents

 Use your scent to make the bed more familiar to the dog.
 Once you replace the old bed with the new one, rub your hands all over it to get your scent on it.
 Sometimes, this is all you need to do to encourage the dog to hop on.

 If it doesn’t work, throw one of your old t-shirts or blankets onto the bed so that they can learn to associate the new bed with you.

 Separation anxiety can make your dog reject and even destroy a new bed, depending on the old method of sleeping.
-If your dog slept next to you, having your scent on their bed can calm their nerves and improve their perception of the bed.
+If your dog slept next to you, having your scent on its bed can calm its nerves and improve its perception of the bed.

 Build Positive Associations

 In this method, you associate the new bed with something they already love, such as playtime, treats, and cuddles or pets.
 It takes a little more time but is also effective if applied consistently.